joshuazacharyjose/EH_sem3_2025_Notes/README.md

-# EH_sem3_2025_Notes
+# *Notes of Cybersecurity and Ethical Hacking Notes*

-Repositry to store assignments, as assigned by the instructor.
+This repository contains all the notes from Cybersecurity and Ethical Hacking, prepared by Joshua Zachary Jose.
+This repositry is also used to store assignments, as assigned by the instructor.